Kelvin Power Station

 Kelvin Power Station is a coal-fired power station, located in Gauteng near OR Tambo International Airport.

 Kelvin is one of only a few power stations in South Africa not owned by Eskom.
 Until 2001 the power station was the property of the City of Johannesburg, but it has since been privatised, resold a number of times, and is currently owned by Investec and Nedbank Capital.

 Kelvin consist of two independent stations.
-The A station (shut down in 2012) has six 30MW generators and 11 chain grate boilers.
-The newer B station has seven 60MW generators and seven PF type boilers.
+The A station (shut down in 2012) has six 30 MW generators and 11 chain grate boilers.
+The newer B station has seven 60 MW generators and seven PF type boilers.